 Don’t Overlook The Bullet Journal Index

 The index may seem simple, but it is the backbone of any bullet journal.
-Taking the time to create it right the first time will save you some much time and help you stick with bullet journaling!
-A good index is the difference between a flourishing planning system and a journal full of random pages and notes.
+Taking the time to write it out and create it right the first time will save you some much time and help you stick with bullet journaling!
+A good index is the difference between a flourishing planning system and a journal full of random pages and notes you have to search through.
 So pick an organization system that appeals to you and give it a try!

-If you find it doesn’t work for you, then don’t stress about it.
+If you find that the traditional index doesn’t work for you, then don’t stress about it.
 You can always flip to the back of your journal and put a new and improved index on the final pages.
 Who said an index had to be in the front?
 Whatever you do, don’t stress about it too much.
 You will quickly figure out the best bullet journal index for you once you get started!

 Excellent Blog!
 Thank you!